- Military Life Cycle

 Your spouse will endure a long-term recovery process.
 Although coming home from the hospital is a step towards health, there will still be some challenges ahead.
 You might try these tips:

 - Adjust to changing roles.
 If you are trying to hold down a job while performing the bulk of the household duties, you might become overwhelmed.
 Be sure to ask for help.
 Consider going to couples counseling so that you and your spouse can adjust to changing roles.

 - Understand your spouse’s changes.
 Brain injury patients can look normal, but still exhibit emotional and behavioral symptoms that take longer to heal.

 - Let your spouse rest.
 Brain injury patients tire easily.
 Schedule outings in the morning when your spouse is rested and allow for naps during the day.

 - Treat your spouse normally.
-Giving your spouse some of the duties he or she had prior to going to the hospital will make him or her feel useful.
+Giving your spouse some of old duties will help them feel useful.
 Increase these duties over time as your spouse recovers.

 - Remember what you have together.
 As you and your spouse adjust to the “new normal,” take time to nurture your relationship: remind each other of what you most admire in each other, or look through photos of special memories.

 - Find a TBI survivors group.
 Meeting other couples in similar situations can be very helpful.
 Connect with other families by attending a TBI survivors group.